brewinapps/ios-maven-plugin/README.md

 # ios-maven-plugin

-Brewin' Apps love to optimize quality and efficiency, and this project is a result of that.
 The ios-maven-plugin plugs in to the Maven build lifecycle to automate compilation, archiving and deployment of iOS applications.
 This enables continuous integration for the iOS platform with ease.

 ## Features
 1. Compilation of iOS applications